Lake County Public Library seeks to provide a safe and enjoyable space for learning, reading, and gathering within the community.

 Enforcement of Behavior Policies

-Any patron engaging in such behaviors will be asked to leave the library and may have borrowing privileges revoked or suspended, or be banned from entering the library and its grounds.
+Any patron engaging in such behaviors will be asked to leave the library and may have borrowing privileges revoked or suspended, or be prohibited from entering the library and its grounds.

 Staff is authorized to use all necessary and reasonable measures to enforce these policies.